Joint Promotions were the biggest company in the history of British professional wrestling.

 - Woodhouse/Jack Atherton Promotions (Midlands)

-This made sure there was no conflict of interest, and kept the crowds excited to see their local promotion.
-The Joint Promotions gang also agreed that if a wrestler “no-showed” on of their shows, his booking would be cancelled for the rest of the promotions.
+This made sure there was no conflict of interest and kept the crowds excited to see their local promotion.
+The Joint Promotions gang also agreed that if a wrestler “no-showed” one of their shows, his booking would be cancelled for the rest of the promotions.

-They even made sure to ban a wrestler for working for any of the promotions if he worked outside of the Joint Promotion bubble.
-This made sure that no other shows were able to use the stars to sell tickets, and kept the six members strong.
+They even made sure to ban a wrestler from working for any of the promotions if he worked outside of the Joint Promotion bubble.
+This made sure that no other shows were able to use the stars to sell tickets and kept the six members strong.

 Another crucial aspect of the alliance was controlling who the champions were.
 The Mountevans Rules stipulated that wrestling should be divided into weight classes.
 In turn, these weight classes had multiple champions of their own.